gangdong/gangdong.github.io/_posts/2018-12-29-Blog-Jekyll-toc-plugin.markdown

 Cheers!

-The TOC appeared, this was just what I want!
+The TOC appeared, this was exact what I want!

 ## I got a trouble